Today is December 4th

 Yes, he did devote an entire track to his birthday, and called it December 4th.
 Yes, his mother did feature on both the track and in the video.
 And, no, that hasn't stopped him becoming quite ludicrously successful, insanely wealthy, and staying married to the rather more obviously attractive Beyoncé.

 Born Shawn Carter into unpromising circumstances, he has a business empire that he could only have dreamed of as a small-time drug dealer, spanning the gamut from sports representation to clothes and music.
-A hard-as-nails entrepreneur who won't help any business unless he's cut into the profits, one of the world's iconic rappers and, if you believe his wife's self-directed movie, an all-round nice guy and outstanding musician to boot, we're toasting him with a Z Martini.
+A hard-as-nails entrepreneur who won't help any business unless he's cut into the profits, one of the world's iconic rappers and, if you believe his wife's self-directed movie, an all-round nice guy and outstanding musician to boot, we're toasting him with an aptly named The Frank cocktail.

 Today is also Sir Isaac Newton's birthday